-So I think that there was a bit of a longtime debate about whether it's possible that shifted to how long it takes for attribution to actually be possible.
-And I think - as Jaisha just pointed out, I think the debate needs to move much more in a direction of what are the implications of asymmetric attribution capabilities - meaning, yes, it is possible for a certain number of states, especially those that can combine signals intelligence and forensics with human intelligence and having spies in certain countries, to corroborate what they're hearing and to figure out who was actually behind it - and what is the implication of that for countries who will not have that capability, and what are the implications of that for the coalition and the alliance - the NATO alliance.
-Because if we have a NATO partner that requests, for example, assistance from the U.S. government when it comes to attribution, there are always tradeoffs involved from an intelligence perspective because if you share that information you might burn an intelligence source.
-And it gets even more complicated if you move beyond NATO and the alliance framework when it comes to international incidents with countries that might not be a partner or ally, where you might have to have, you know, a briefing on the Security Council and demonstrate what happened.
+I think that there was a bit of a longtime debate about whether it's possible that shifted to how long it takes for attribution to actually be possible.
+And as Jaisha just pointed out.
+I think the debate needs to move much more in a direction of what are the implications of asymmetric attribution capabilities-meaning, yes, it is possible for a certain number of states, especially those that can combine signals intelligence and forensics with human intelligence and having spies in certain countries, to corroborate what they're hearing and to figure out who was actually behind it-and what is the implication of that for countries who will not have that capability, and what are the implications of that for the coalition and the alliance-the NATO alliance.
+Because if we have a NATO partner that requests, for example, assistance from the U.S. Government when it comes to attribution, there are always tradeoffs involved from an intelligence perspective, because if you share that information you might burn an intelligence source.
+And it gets even more complicated if you move beyond NATO and the alliance framework when it comes to international incidents with countries that might not be a partner or ally, where you might have to have a briefing on the Security Council and demonstrate what happened.
 So I think that those are some of the looming questions when it comes to attribution moving forward.

-TIERSKY: From my perspective, that brings us back to a point that Jaisha made, which is the potential utility of regional organizations like the OSCE to help build the capacity of countries to engage perhaps not on something as what I would say high-level as, you know, digital forensic attribution, but even just to engage in the discussions on cyber policy.
-Is that - do I - do I have that right?
+Mr. TIERSKY.
+From my perspective, that brings us back to a point that Jaisha made, which is the potential utility of regional organizations like the OSCE to help build the capacity of countries to engage perhaps not on something as what I would say high level as digital forensic attribution, but even just to engage in the discussions on cyber policy.
+Do I have that right?

-WRAY: I mean, in terms of capacity building, exactly, we just last week were in Uzbekistan, and the first step with some governments is just raising awareness on what the CBMs are, and capacity-building in terms of helping to understand how you need to organize within your own government, and make sure that all the agencies are aware of the CBMs and the processes that should be in place should an incident occur.
+Ms. WRAY.
+In terms of capacity building, exactly-we just last week were in Uzbekistan, and the first step with some governments is just raising awareness on what the CBMs are, and capacity-building in terms of helping to understand how you need to organize within your own government, and make sure that all the agencies are aware of the CBMs and the processes that should be in place should an incident occur.

-TIERSKY: Ladies and gentlemen, I have a zillion more questions, but I would love to hear from you or perhaps any of our Facebook users.
+Mr. TIERSKY.
+Ladies and gentlemen, I have a zillion more questions, but I would love to hear from you or perhaps any of our Facebook users.
 Does anyone have something they would like to put on the table?
 Yes, please, in the back.
-If you wouldn't mind - because of our video feed, if you wouldn't mind coming to the microphone that would be very helpful for us.
-Thanks.
-And if you could identify yourself.
-Appreciate it.
+Because of our video feed, if you wouldn't mind coming to the microphone, that would be very helpful for us, thanks.
+And if you could identify yourself, appreciate it.
 Attribution, of course.
-(Laughter.)
+[Laughter.]

-Q: I'm Diana Parr from Representative Ted Lieu's office.
+QUESTIONER.
+I'm Diana Parr from Representative Ted Lieu's office.

 Question about the incident management part.
-You said there's a lot of confusion on, you know, do people - do the different countries actually have a mechanism for communicating with each other.
+You said there's a lot of confusion on, do the different countries actually have a mechanism for communicating with each other.
 So you looked at the ransomware attacks like WannaCry and Petya, and the ability for these different international countries to communicate between each other about the fact that this malware's coming is really important.
 And the government's put in the CTIIC and the NCCIC that DHS manages.
-So is anything happening in that area to formalize it?
+Is anything happening in that area to formalize it?
 And is anybody leading that from a country perspective?